nilscodes/cardano-spo-scripts/README.md

 `cd cardano-db-sync`

-`git checkout tags/13.1.1.3`
+`git checkout tags/13.6.0.5`

-Edit the docker-compose.yml file and comment out the db-sync and postgres services and corresponding volumes and run `docker-compose up -d`
+Edit the docker-compose.yml file and comment out the db-sync and postgres services and corresponding volumes and run `docker compose up -d`
-Run `docker-compose stop` after 30 seconds
+Run `docker compose stop` after 30 seconds
 Copy the backed up db directory of a fully synched node into the cardano-node-db volume location and set file permissions to match the existing file permissions.
 Make sure to delete the existing ledger files.
-Run `docker-compose start` and wait until the the cardano-node is fully synched Uncomment the previously commented out services in the docker-compose.yml file
+Run `docker compose start` and wait until the the cardano-node is fully synched Uncomment the previously commented out services in the docker-compose.yml file

 Run this with the correct snapshot from https://update-cardano-mainnet.iohk.io/cardano-db-sync/index.html matching your cardano-db-sync version

-`RESTORE_SNAPSHOT=https://update-cardano-mainnet.iohk.io/cardano-db-sync/13/db-sync-snapshot-schema-13-block-7770734-x86_64.tgz NETWORK=mainnet docker-compose up -d`
+`RESTORE_SNAPSHOT=https://update-cardano-mainnet.iohk.io/cardano-db-sync/13/db-sync-snapshot-schema-13-block-7770734-x86_64.tgz NETWORK=mainnet docker compose up -d`

 Then to see the progress, run

-`docker-compose logs -f`
+`docker compose logs -f`

 ## Mithril Bootstrap